dkpatpot/dkpatpot/README.md

 * 🌍  I'm based in Newzealand, queenstown
 * ✉️  You can contact me at [thanaphat2142@gmail.com](mailto:thanaphat2142@gmail.com)
 * 🚀  I'm currently open to work as a Software engineer
+### Work experiences
+Professional Computer Co., LTD. — Full-Stack Developer Intern (June 2023 - September 2023)

+Built a full CRUD web application using Angular and Bootstrap for the frontend Developed and integrated RESTful APIs with Java Spring Boot, connecting backend services to the Angular interface Implemented reporting features by integrating Java Spring Boot APIs with Jasper Report Gained hands-on UX/UI design experience using Figma for original interface designs

+Professional Computer Co., LTD. — Full-Stack Developer (October 2023 - March 2024)

+Led the redesign and development of a website for Thailand's Revenue Department Built the frontend using Angular with TypeScript, focusing on usability and responsive design Developed backend services with Java Spring Boot to support government-facing web applications

+Siam Commercial Bank Public Co., LTD. — Software Engineer (April 2024 - June 2025)

+Developed and maintained SCB's corporate website, ensuring performance, scalability, and reliability Built and integrated backend APIs using Java Spring Boot to support core web functionalities Authored technical specifications and detailed documentation for API development processes, enabling smooth collaboration across teams
+Worked within an Agile framework, participating in sprint planning and iterative delivery cycles

+Orcsoft Co., Ltd. , Stock Exchange of Thailand — Software Engineer (June 2025 - May 2026)

+Developed and maintained applications for the Stock Exchange of Thailand using Java Spring Boot for backend services Built mobile applications using React Native and web interfaces using React Provided ongoing support and maintenance for services, websites, and applications running in production, ensuring stability and reliability
+Collaborated across teams to troubleshoot and resolve production issues in a timely manner

 ### Skills